Miguel Layún: Style of play

 A fast player capable of attacking and defending, he can play as a left-back or right-back with the same effectiveness.
 Bleacher Report described him as "very fast, skillful and posses a fantastic stride.
 The [former] America player can leave behind midfielders and defenders in the blink of an eye. [...]
 His abilities set him as the kind of player that provides depth through the sidelines but who can also take part in set pieces."

 Andrés Corona Zurita of Univision described him as, "[having] a crazy game style, powerful, fast, then slow and explosive again.
 Able to place a center on the forehead of the forward [.]
 He takes free throws, corners, penalties and hits well from afar."

 Personal life

 Miguel Layún is of Lebanese descent, due to his paternal grandfather Yousseff Layún who immigrated to Veracruz, and of Spanish descent, due to his maternal grandfather Guillermo Prado being born in Spain, and as a result holds a Spanish passport.
 After making his debut for the national team in 2013, he became the second Lebanese-Mexican player after Miguel Sabah to play for the Mexico national team.
 By far, he is the most successful Lebanese Mexican footballer in Mexico, and he is also popular in Lebanon, where people would cheer for him and the Mexican side.

 Layún and fellow footballer José Abella are second cousins; as their grandmothers are sisters, they have a great-grandparent in common.
+They both grew up playing at local club, Casino Español de Córdoba.
 Layún's sister Mariana participated in the 2010 International Ballet Competition in which she won a bronze medal.